Amadeu Antonio: Family

-Antonio's pregnant companion, Gabriele Schimansky, gave birth to a son whom she named Amadeu.
 In January 1991, his body was transferred to Angola, where he was buried at Sant'Ana Cemetery in Luanda.
+The same day as the transfer, Antonio's pregnant companion, Gabriele Schimansky, gave birth to a son, Amadeu Antonio Schimansky.

 Gabriele and her son were the targets of racist incidents in Eberswalde.
 Among other events, her baby carriage was painted with swastikas and afterwards was damaged beyond repair.
-Schimansky later married a man from the Republic of the Congo, with whom she had three more children.
-She adopted her new husband's surname, Mukendi.
-The family moved to Berlin.
+Schimansky later married Ngoy Mukendi, a Congolese business manager from Kinshasa, adopting his last name and having three more children with him.
+As late as autumn 1998, the family was still frequently harassed, with three uncles surviving a stabbing, a mob beating, and a pitbull attack.
+The family later moved to Berlin.
 Gabriele died in 2015; their son Amadeu Schimansky lived in Eberswalde and played in the local football club, FV Preussen.

+When Amadeu Schimansky entered schooling, local authorities began questioning the family on whether the boy was really Amadeu Antonio's biological son.
 Antonio's mother, Helena Alfonso, of Bakongo origin, lived in Rocha Pinto, in the Samba district of Luanda.
 In 2001, with the help of donations, she went with one of her children to Germany to do a blood test to confirm the paternity of Antonio and obtain compensation pension as result of her son's murder.
 They received 3,600 marks in donations.
-However, they were the victims of a robbery where $800USD was taken from them at the Friedrichstrasse rail station.
+However, they were the victims of a robbery where US$800 was taken from them at the Friedrichstrasse rail station.
 A TV crew from ARD accompanied them to the blood sampling and documented the result.

 Helena Alfonso received 1,500 euros in order to provide a proper burial for Amadeu and to repair the gravesite.
 The family was later given 5,000 euros after the 20th anniversary of his death in 2011 by the municipal council of Eberswalde.